Mixture of Horizons in Action Chunking: Introduction

 Existing works generally adopt a fixed horizon, which potentially leads to suboptimal performance and limits the model’s flexibility, e.g., adaptive control over latency at inference time.
 To fill this gap, we conduct a study on the influence of horizon.
 Using the widely adopted $\pi_0$~\cite{black2024pi_0} as a baseline, we evaluate horizons $\in [10,20,30]$ on the LIBERO~\cite{liu2023libero} benchmark.
-As shown in Figure~\ref{fig:intro_comparison} where tasks ranging from Spatial, Object, Goal, to Long require progressively longer trajectories, we uncover a fundamental trade-off: 1) longer horizons improve long-term planning hence better performance on long-horizon tasks, and 2) shorter horizons allow precise control and yield higher success rates on short-horizon tasks.
-This sensitivity highlights a critical limitation of current VLA models: a fixed, single horizon imposes an inherent bottleneck on generalization.
+As shown in Figure~\ref{fig:intro_comparison} where tasks ranging from Spatial, Object, Goal, to Long require progressively longer trajectories, we uncover a fundamental trade-off: i) longer horizons improve long-term planning hence better performance on long-horizon tasks, and ii) shorter horizons allow precise control and yield higher success rates on short-horizon tasks.
+This sensitivity highlights a critical limitation: \textit{a fixed, single horizon imposes an inherent bottleneck on generalization. }

 This raises a natural question: \emph{Can we integrate multiple horizons to jointly exploit long-term foresight and short-term precision within a single model?} Motivated by this idea, we propose a \textit{\textbf{mixture of horizons (MoH)}} strategy for action chunking.
-As illustrated in Figure~\ref{fig:intro_motivation}, MoH rearranges each action chunk into multiple segments with different horizons, processes them in parallel using a shared action transformer, and fuses their predictions at each timestep via a lightweight linear gating mechanism with only $2k$ additional parameters.
+As illustrated in Figure~\ref{fig:intro_motivation}, MoH rearranges each action chunk into multiple segments with different horizons, processes them in parallel using a shared action transformer, and fuses their predictions at each timestep via a lightweight linear gating layer with only $2k$ additional parameters.
 Incorporating horizons $[10,20,30]$ through MoH effectively mitigates the trade-off observed in $\pi_0$ and yields consistent gains across all task suites (Figure~\ref{fig:intro_comparison}).

 MoH is universal and computationally efficient.
 It can be seamlessly plugged into any full-attention action module, regardless of whether it is flow-based or single-step prediction-based.
-In practice, existing action transformers are typically lightweight (around $300$M parameters or fewer) when compared with the VLM backbones~\cite{zheng2025xvla,black2024pi_0} and benefit from tensor parallelism, MoH introduces minimal training and inference overhead relative to the original architecture.
+In practice, existing action transformers are typically lightweight (around $300$M parameters or fewer) when compared with the VLM backbones~\cite{zheng2025xvla,black2024pi_0} and benefit from tensor parallelism, MoH introduces minimal training and inference overhead.